Palo Alto: How Community Pressure Reversed Police Radio Encryption

 "Sometimes the road to doing the right thing can be windy and long, but I think we got it right here."

-Instead of encrypting all communications, Palo Alto adopted the model used by the California Highway Patrol, which protects sensitive information without blocking public access:
+Palo Alto adopted the approach used by the California Highway Patrol, which handles PII protection without blocking public access:

 For truly private information, officers call the dispatch center on cell phones rather than broadcasting over radio.